pekelund-dev/codex-test/docs/cloud-run-deployment.md

 > Set `DOCKERFILE_PATH` if you keep an alternate Dockerfile (for example, to experiment with different GraalVM builders).
 The
 > deployment script (`scripts/deploy_cloud_run.sh`) honours the same variable, so local and scripted deploys stay aligned with
-> the distroless runtime base image.
+> the native GraalVM build and distroless runtime pairing.

 ---